hoangnguyen-create/hoangnguyen-create/README.md

 ## Welcome 👋

-My name is **Hoang Nguyen**, I'm a Junior Data Analyst focused on business analytics, dashboard development, and predictive modeling.
+My name is **Hoang Nguyen**, I'm a Fresher Data Analyst focused on business analytics, dashboard development, and predictive modeling.

 I enjoy working with data to uncover insights that support better decision-making.